Ever wondered about the faces behind ‘The Leather Doctor’?

 We thought it would be a great idea to begin introducing The Leather Doctor Franchisees to you all – not only so you are more familiar with who it is that may be coming to service your leather repair, but also to gain an insight into why they became Leather Doctors and what they love about their jobs.

-The first installment is with Brett and Angela Archer.
+The first instalment is with Brett and Angela Archer.

 The Archers own the Geelong and Werribee Leather Doctor territories.